Azure/azure-sdk-for-cpp/sdk/storage/faq.md

 [How to troubleshoot 403 errors?](#how-to-troubleshoot-403-errors)

 ## How to use list-operations?
-Why doesn't list-operations return all blobs in a container?
+Why doesn't list-operation return all blobs in a container?

 C++ SDK applied a different design for pageable operations from other languages.
 It involves a nested-loop to iterate over all items in a container.